Commission on Accreditation of Medical Physics Educational Programs

 In addition to the general admission requirements of the VCU Graduate School and the School of Medicine, students are expected to satisfy the following minimum standards for admission.

-- Students must have a minimum of 30 credit hours in undergraduate physics, physical science or engineering, of which at least 18 credit hours must be at the upper level.
-Background courses should include calculus one and two, linear algebra, differential equations, modern physics, and electricity and magnetism physics.
+- Students must have a minimum of 30 credit hours in undergraduate physics, physical science or engineering, of which at least 18 credit hours must be from courses higher than introductory level.
+Background courses should include calculus one and two, linear algebra, differential equations, modern physics, and electricity and magnetism.

 |MEDP 561||Topographical Anatomy and Physiology||1|